Tavon Austin: 2013 season

 On June 13, 2013, Austin signed a four-year, $12.751 million rookie contract.
 The deal included a $7.653 million signing bonus.
 During his first year in the NFL, Austin played 13 games with 151 rushing yards (on nine carries), 418 receiving yards, and 678 return yards on 51 combined return opportunities during kick and punt returns.

 In Week 10, against the Indianapolis Colts, Austin had a breakout performance that ended up being the best of his rookie campaign.
 In a 38–8 rout, Austin only had two receptions, but they totaled 138 receiving yards and were both touchdowns.
 He also ran the ball once for four yards.
 Austin also returned five kicks and punts for a total of 172 yards, including a 98-yard punt return touchdown.
 Austin was named NFC Special Teams Player of the Week, and eventually became the NFC's Special Teams Player of the Month as well.
+He was named to the PFWA All-Rookie Team.

 2014 season

 Austin's receiving yards in the 2014 season dropped down to 242 yards from his 418 yards in 2013.
 Austin continued to excel as a returner as he was named a Pro Bowl alternate as a returner behind Devin Hester and Darren Sproles.
 His 391 punt return yards ranked 3rd in the NFL in 2014—only behind DeAnthony Thomas of the Kansas City Chiefs and Sproles.

-Similarly to his 98-yard punt return during his rookie season, Austin was part of another huge special teams play during the 2014 season as well.
+Similar to his 98-yard punt return during his rookie season, Austin was part of another huge special teams play during the 2014 season as well.
 During the second quarter of a Week 7 game against the division rival Seattle Seahawks, a game in which the Rams were already up 14–3, Austin was the designated punt return man on a play.
 He acted as if he was calling for a fair catch, but the ball had actually been punted to the opposite side of the field, where teammate Stedman Bailey was preparing to return the punt.
 With the entire Seattle coverage team focused on Austin, Bailey was left with a wide-open field and returned the punt 90 yards for a touchdown.
 The Rams went on defeat their NFC West rivals 28–26.
 Austin earned NFC Special Teams Player of the Week for his Week 14 game against Washington.
 He had a 78-yard punt return for a touchdown in the game.